dennmtr/gulp-productivity-tool/README.md

 # gulp-productivity-tool

-### A handy tool, bundling assets using Gulp and predifined templates
+### Bundling assets using Gulp and predifined templates

 > Almost not for begginers, you have to know Gulp workflow and how a static web site is structured in advance